PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 The PanDA server has the capability to centrally renew access tokens and distribute them to robotic clients.
-This is typically useful in reducing the frequency of token renewal with Indigo IAM, especially when numerous robotic clients are running and they use short-lived access tokens for accessing external services.
+This is typically useful in reducing the frequency of token renewal with Indigo IAM, especially when numerous robotic clients are running and they use short-lived access tokens to access external services.

 The sequence diagram above shows the process of renewing and utilizing short-lived access tokens.
 The PanDA server periodically obtains new access tokens from Indigo IAM with the Client Credentials Flow.